-Vedic meditation is an ancient mantra meditation, which is derived from ancient Hindu sanskrit phrases that have been around for thousands of years.
+Vedic meditation is an ancient mantra meditation, which is derived from ancient Hindu Sanskrit phrases that have been around for thousands of years.
 This form of meditation is a valuable therapeutic resource based on Ayurvedic medicine and Hindu principles that is used in daily sadhana practice by yogis around the world.

 As with all age-old teachings, the tradition of Vedic meditation would come and go in the throes of time.
 With that comes distortion of knowledge and misunderstanding throughout history.

 As a result, some of the original lessons of Vedic meditation became lost with time.

 Or worse, have been turned into a commodity, complete with brand trademarks and lawyers who threaten to sue.